top of page

 Each month, we anchor our curriculum in a specific nature skill or concept, weaving it into every part of the class — from storytelling to projects to games and reflections.

-November - First Aid, Water Sourcing & Safety
+• November: First Aid, Water Safety & Purification

 Each theme includes hands-on challenges, individual and group projects, nature journaling, and outdoor free exploration.